-The Leadership programs are less traditional, based on individualized program development, and serve a wider variety of leaders, such as hospital administrators, business administrators, entrepreneurs, and church and civic leaders.
-MA, EdS, EdD, and PhD degrees are available in Leadership.
+The Leadership programs are less traditional and are based on individualized program development, and serve a wider variety of leaders, such as hospital administrators, business administrators, entrepreneurs, and church and civic leaders.
+MA, EdS, EdD, PhD, and Leadership Certificate degrees are available in Leadership.
 Throughout their education, candidates in Leadership must have regular meetings with a leadership and learning group that typically consists of 3-7 candidates at different stages of graduate work.
-These leadership and learning groups provide guidance, education, encouragement, and peerevaluation and accountability.
+These leadership and learning groups provide guidance, education, encouragement, and peer-evaluation and accountability.
 While in the program, candidates must attend the annual Roundtable conferences (which are typically held in Berrien Springs, Michigan).